digshare/capacitor-plugin-safe-area/README.md

 # @mufan/capacitor-plugin-safe-area

-A capacitor plugin for getting screen safe area
+A capacitor plugin for getting screen safe area, android only currently.

 ## Install